Psycokwet/bassaudio-updated/README.md

 http://www.un4seen.com/doc/
 You can also see this version : http://bass.radio42.com/help/

+There is also some documentation directly in the README files accompanying the library files on the un4seen website.

 Let me now if there is other useful documentation that I can share here. :)